Grammatical errors can significantly impact the credibility of any written work.

 2. Read one word at a time

-Practice reading one word at time.
-Usually, when you read words normally, you are likely to skip some words.
+Practice reading one word at a time.
+Usually, when you read terms normally, you are likely to skip some words.

 You may fail to notice some mistakes because you are taking in a lot of words at a go.

-Reading each word at a time might make the proofreading process slow but it will enable you to identify and rectify all errors.
+Reading each word at a time might slow the proofreading process, but it will enable you to identify and rectify all errors.

 3. Alter the appearance of the document

-Sometimes changing the color, font and size of the write up can help you view the document in a different angle.
+Sometimes changing the write-up's color, font, and size can help you view the document from a different angle.

-After you have proofread, return the document to the recommended font, size and color.
+After proofreading, return the document to the recommended font, size, and color.

 4. Take note of every punctuation marks

-When punctuation marks are used in the wrong way, a sentence or text can lose meaning.
+When punctuation marks are misused, a sentence or text can lose meaning.
 As you read through, highlight each punctuation mark that you come across.